 “The sales price must be able to pay off both mortgages in full, otherwise you will end up having to come to the settlement table with the difference or enter into a short sale agreement with one or both of the lien holders,” says Paul Swanson, residential mortgage financing expert.

-- Find a way to cover the costs of the second mortgage through separate investments, a windfall, or other means.
+- Find a way to cover the costs of the second mortgage through separate investments, a windfall, or other avenues.

-- Do a short sale.
-During a short sale, second mortgage lien holders agree to be paid less than what they’re owed.
-You must be able to offer the lender proof that you aren’t able to pay off the rest of the mortgage to qualify for a short sale, however.
+- Talk to your lender about a short sale.
+During a short sale, the lender agrees to let you sell the home for less than what they’re owed.
+Just keep in mind that you must be able to offer the lender proof that you aren’t able to pay off the rest of the mortgage to qualify for a short sale.

-It’s not an ideal route because short sales will damage your credit.
-But Kolar says she worked with about 20 sellers to do short sales during the Great Recession and “it’s better to sell your house in a short sale than be foreclosed on.”
+Short sales aren’t usually an ideal route because short sales will damage your credit.
+But Kolar says she helped about 20 sellers do short sales during the Great Recession and “it’s better to sell your house in a short sale than be foreclosed on.”

-Speed to the finish selling your house with a second mortgage
+Sell your house with a second mortgage the easy way

 However, Kolar says there’s one major way you can put yourself firmly in the driver’s seat, particularly if you do have a second mortgage.

-“Find a good, experienced Realtor that’s dealt with second mortgages and is knowledgeable to get that done,” she says.
-“There’s all these little steps along the way that if you don’t have a good realtor following up and making sure these steps happen, you’re not going to get to closing on time.”
+“Find a good, experienced Realtor® that has dealt with second mortgages and is knowledgeable to get that done,” she says.
+“There’s all these little steps along the way that if you don’t have a good Realtor® following up, and making sure these steps happen, you’re not going to get to closing on time.”

-Set aside time with your real estate agent to carefully go over each milestone of the process so he or she can help you through the paperwork.
-That way, you’ll have all your papers in a row and your second (and first) mortgage all tidied up when prospective buyers begin getting in line to see your home.
+Set aside time with your real estate agent to carefully go over each milestone of the process so they can help you through the paperwork.
+That way, you’ll have all your papers in a row and your second mortgage all tidied up when prospective buyers start lining up to see your house.

 Header Image Source: (Rob Christian Crosby/ Death to the Stock Photo)